Opium & Foreign Devils

 • Lin Ze Xu

-Being a patient of Dr Peter Parker (Lin suffered from hernia), the letter reproduced above, was almost certainly written by the American.
-Instead of hitting the opium dens, Lin decided to go for the jugular.
+Being a patient of Dr Peter Parker (Lin suffered from hernia), the letter reproduced above, was almost certainly written by the American doctor.
+Instead of hitting the opium dens (operated by the Chinese), Lin decided to go for the source.
 He arrested all Chinese opium dealers in Canton.
-He confiscated opium stocks from European merchants and dumped them into the sea.
+He also confiscated opium stocks from European merchants and dumped them into the sea.

 Meanwhile in London, the war drums were sounded.
 Parliament debated on the pros and cons of invading China.
-Some warn of the dangers.
+Some warned of the dangers.
 Others suggested a treaty.
 The decision was not unanimous, but in June 1840, the British navy sailed into Canton.
 It was an uneven battle.
 The British pummeled the Chinese and emerged victorious, killing about 3,000 Chinese people in the process.
 The Treaty of Nanking was pushed before the Chinese.
 More ports had to be opened up and trade restrictions had to be lifted.
-The British not only seized Hong Kong, they even demanded for compensation for their losses in the war.
+The British not only seized the island of Hong Kong, they even demanded for compensation for their losses in the war.
 China was thoroughly humiliated but its richest man “Houquan” footed the bill.
+The imperial treasury was empty but the Chinese drug dealers and opium den operators were rich and happy that it would be business as usual.